misdoro/JavaNodeSwDoc/source/deploy.rst

 	of identifiers in XSAMS documents.

 *	**baseurl** = *http://host.name:8080/tapservice*
 	Base url used in VOSI/capabilities output, must contain globally accessible URL pointing to the VAMDC-TAP service web application root.
 	Multiple addresses may be specified to indicate mirror nodes, separated by *#* symbol.
+	The first address must point to the node itself.

 *	**xml_prettyprint** = *(true|false)*
 	Produce pretty-printed XML documents or output everything in a single line of text with no linefeeds.